- Pre-registration Training 2020/21

 - All certification and ink stamps on the original document must also be translated;

 - The translator must put their business stamp on each document translated, sign and date the statement “this is a true and accurate translation” and attach the translation to the original language document or provide a list of the documents translated.

 If you have any problems getting documents certified due to the current pandemic please contact Elaine Rafferty (email@example.com).

-Any pharmacist who wishes to employ a pre-registration trainee must ensure their premises are registered for this purpose.
-This process is now completed on an annual basis and is included in your Trainees application form (see Page 11 of the Pre-registration application form).
+Any pharmacist who wishes to employ a trainee must ensure their premises are registered for this purpose.
+This process is now completed on an annual basis and is included in your trainee’s application form (Page 14).

-The Standards for Pre-registration Training contains information regarding pre-registration training requirements of employers.
+The Standards for Foundation Training Year contains information regarding training requirements of employers.

-For a pharmacist to act as a pre-registration tutor he/she (i) must have been in practice in the aspect of pharmacy with which the particular establishment is concerned for a minimum of three years and (ii) must have attended a recognised tutor training course.
+For a pharmacist to act as a Educational Supervisor he/she (i) must have been in practice in the aspect of pharmacy with which the particular establishment is concerned for a minimum of three years and (ii) must have attended a recognised accreditation course.

-A pharmacist who has completed the tutor training course must attend a further up-date course every five years.
+A pharmacist who has completed the accreditation course must attend a further reaccreditation course every five years.

-The Standards for Pre-registration Training contains information regarding pre-registration training requirements of tutors.
+The Standards for Foundation Training Year contains information regarding training requirements of Educational Supervisors.